wtetsu/vscode-tempfile/README.md

 # vscode-tempfile

-This extension immediately creates a temporary file and opens it in a new tab.
+This extension instantly creates a temporary file and opens it in a new tab.

 Default shortcut key: `Ctrl+Alt+T` or `⌘+Alt+T`